schleuder/schleuder-website/schleuder/docs/older/3.2/server-admins.md

 #### CentOS

-For CentOS 7 there is a maintained [copr-repository](https://copr.fedorainfracloud.org/coprs/schleuder/schleuder/) using [Software Collections](https://www.softwarecollections.org/en/).
+For CentOS 7 there is a maintained [copr-repository](https://copr.fedorainfracloud.org/coprs/schleuder/schleuder/).

 {: .note}
 All steps need root privileges